May 10, 2023

 • Fear of harming oneself or others: intrusive thoughts or images of violence, harm, or accidents

-Compulsions: repetitive behaviours or mental acts that individuals feel compelled to do in response to their obsessions, such as:
+Compulsions: Different from obsessions, compulsion are repetitive behaviours or mental acts that people with OCD feel compelled to do in response to their obsessions, such as:

 • Checking: repeatedly checking things like locks, appliances, or personal items to ensure they are safe or secure